RxLaboratory/DuRPresets/src-docs/docs/index.md

 # Introduction

-DuRPresets is an add-on for *Blender* which exports and imports all render settings as external presets.
+*DuRPresets* is an add-on for *Blender* which exports and imports all render settings as external presets.

 These presets are stored in *JSON* files, which can be edited with any text editor.

 It adds a *Render Presets* section in the *Render Properties* panel, with the two buttons to import and export.

 When importing a preset, you can select which part of the preset has to be imported (general settings, cycles settings, eevee settings, output settings...)

+*DuRPresets* also exports and imports the settings set with [*DuBlast*](https://rainboxlab.org), an add-on for quickly creating and playing playblasts.

 ## Licenses: